 Beyond exchanges between students and faculty in the classroom, there are more formal means of communication aimed at improving the class experience and student life.
 At the end of each Trimester, students are expected to complete an evaluation of the courses undertaken by them in that Trimester.
 Projects are another component of each course that requires both literature survey and field investigations.
 These methods are designed to improve research skills, analytical abilities as well as communication skills of students.

-NLSIU, Bengaluru shall receive the students from the Common Law Admission Test (CLAT), 2020 for admission to its undergraduate B.A., LL.B.
-(Hons) and postgraduate LL.M. programmes for the year 2020-21.
+NLSIU, Bengaluru accepts students from the Common Law Admission Test (CLAT) for admission to its undergraduate B.A., LL.B.
+(Hons) and postgraduate LL.M. programmes.
 A total of 120 students are admitted.
-CLAT will be held on September 28, 2020.